-If you live in an old house, chances are that YOU didn’t paint many of the things inside.
-You might have changed the color on your walls, but if you have painted cabinets, bookshelves, doors and trim how do you know what kind of paint that is?
+If you live in an older home, chances are YOU didn’t paint many of the things inside.
+You might have changed the color on your walls, but if you didn’t paint the cabinets, bookshelves, interior doors and trim how do you know what kind of paint it is?

-I have a bunch of printed trim in my house that needs to be fixed up.
+I have a bunch of painted trim in my house that needs to be fixed up.
 In fact, something is soaking through the paint.
-I don’t want to just paint another layer over the old paint without knowing what it is first because the results can be disastrous.
+I don’t want to just paint another layer over the old paint without knowing what it is first, because the results can be disastrous.

 First I’ll share a quick tip for how to tell if your paint is oil or latex and then I’ll share tips for how to paint over oil paint with latex and get good results long term.
 It is possible, but you have to take special prep steps.

-The best way to tell if your existing paint is oil or latex paint is to use alcohol or methylated spirits (also called denatured alcohol).
-You can do this with a cotton ball unless you are testing white paint.
-You simply wet the cotton ball with rubbing alcohol or methylated spirit and rub it up against the paint vigorously for a few seconds.
+The best way to tell if your existing type of paint is oil or latex is to use alcohol or methylated spirits (also called denatured alcohol).
+You can buy this at your local hardware store or paint store.
+You can use a cotton ball for this quick test with any paint color other than white.
+You simply use a cotton ball wet with with rubbing alcohol or methylated spirit and rub it vigorously against a small area of paint for a few seconds.
 If paint comes off onto the cotton ball or cloth, it’s latex paint.

 If you are looking to paint multiple doors in your home, be sure to test each one.
-You might be surprised that some doors or rooms are painted with latex and some are painted with oil.
+This is especially true if you live in an old house.
+You might be surprised that some doors or rooms are painted with a latex product and some are painted with an oil-based product.
 Again, you never know if they were all painted at the same time.

-If you are trying to test white paint, use a colored cloth so you can easily tell if white paint is rubbing off.
+If you are trying to test white paint, use a colored, clean rag so you can easily tell if white paint is rubbing off.

 Can You Paint Latex Over Oil Paint?

-If you paint latex paint over oil paint without prepping properly the paint will easily chip off.
+If you paint latex paint on top of oil-based paint without prepping properly the paint will not form a good bond resulting in peeling paint.
 Oil paint does NOT adhere well to latex paint.
-If you want to use Latex paint over oil follow these two steps before you start painting.
+If you want to use Latex paint over oil follow these two steps for surface prep before you start painting.

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.